Stipe (mycology)

 In mycology, a stipe (/staɪp/) is the stem or stalk-like feature supporting the cap of a mushroom.
 Like all tissues of the mushroom other than the hymenium, the stipe is composed of sterile hyphal tissue.
 In many instances, however, the fertile hymenium extends down the stipe some distance.
 Fungi that have stipes are said to be stipitate.

 The evolutionary benefit of a stipe is generally considered to be in mediating spore dispersal.
 An elevated mushroom will more easily release its spores into wind currents or onto passing animals.
-Nevertheless, many mushrooms do not have stipes, including cup fungi, puffballs, earthstars, some polypores, jelly fungi, ergots, and smuts.
+Nevertheless, many mushrooms do not have stipes; many mushrooms lack a distinct stipe, instead producing sessile or nearly sessile fruiting bodies attached directly to wood or other substrates.
+Examples include: